Using and setting variables in your packages

 Setting variable values in your package

-Set user and system variable default values in the package designer.
+Set package and system variable default values in the package designer.
 If required, you can override these default values when you run a job through the UI (see Running jobs), the scheduler or the API.

 To modify a system variable default value in the package: